Exceptions to the 13th Amendment that freed enslaved people resulted in the millions of black men imprisoned for profit. A powerful film.

 Great Films and Documentaries

-The Smog of the Sea chronicles a 1-week journey through the remote waters of the Sargasso Sea.
+Chronicles a 1-week journey through the remote waters of the Sargasso Sea.
 Marine scientist Marcus Eriksen invited onboard an unusual crew to help him study the sea: renowned surfers Keith & Dan Malloy, musician Jack Johnson, spearfisher woman Kimi Werner, and bodysurfer Mark Cunningham become citizen scientists on a mission to assess the fate of plastics in the world’s oceans.
 After years of hearing about the famous “garbage patches” in the ocean’s gyres, the crew is stunned to learn that the patches are a myth: the waters stretching to the horizon are clear blue, with no islands of trash in sight.
 But as the crew sieves the water and sorts through their haul, a more disturbing reality sets in: a fog of microplastics permeates the world’s oceans, trillions of nearly invisible plastic shards making their way up the marine food chain.
 You can clean up a garbage patch, but how do you stop a fog?
 Using nostalgic super-8 footage, sparkling underwater cinematography, an original score by Jack Johnson and shipmate Simon Beins, and live action footage of the crew’s research, The Smog of the Sea provides a new perspective on the once pristine oceans, and makes an artful call to action for rethinking the scourge of the sea — single-use plastic.
 Directed by Peabody Award-winning and Emmy-nominated filmmaker Ian Cheney (King Corn, The City Dark, The Search for General Tso).
+Click for the Trailer

 Copyright 2013.
 Friends of the Laurel Library .
 All Rights Reserved.